koji-project/koji/docs/source/migrations/migrating_to_1.12.rst

 -------------

 The only configuration changes are for the ``save-failed-tree`` plugins (hub and builder).
 Each has its own configuration file.
-See :doc:`plugins`
+See :doc:`../plugins`

 The hub accepts a new ``CheckClientIP`` option (default True) to indicate whether authentication credentials should be tied to the client's IP address.